HexdDesign/Eww-Sidebar/README.md

 Contains a user image at the top, and a grid layout of cards displaying [from left to right]

-Time, Volume, Weather, and Network.
+Bluetooth, Volume, Weather, and Network.

 A floating quickapps section below that displays Discord and Steam.